dessentialist/growth_model/technical_architecture.md

   - One scenario file per run; provides constants and lookup overrides using exact model element names.
   - Runner supports `--preset <name>` to select files under `scenarios/`.
 Unknown override keys are strict errors with nearest-name suggestions; overrides are validated against built model elements before application (no partials).
 In SM‑mode (17.5 strictness), only per‑(s,p) anchor constants are permissible override keys for anchor parameters.
   - UI (Phases 3–11) builds an in‑memory scenario via tabs for runspecs, constants, points, primary map, and seeds; validates using `src.scenario_loader.validate_scenario_dict`; can write YAML to `scenarios/`; can load/duplicate scenarios; and can run either a named preset or the current scenario from the sidebar.
 The UI does not alter model logic; it is an isolated layer under `ui/`.
+- **PLANNED UI RESTRUCTURING**: The UI will be restructured to use table-based input for improved user experience while maintaining the same backend integration and YAML compatibility.
+New tabs will include Simulation Definitions, Client Revenue, and Direct Market Revenue, with save button protection to prevent accidental parameter changes.
   - After a run, the runner writes the default CSV and an additional suffixed CSV `Product_Growth_System_Complete_Results_<scenario>.csv` for cross-scenario comparisons.
 This does not change KPI logic or model state.

 - **Stepwise Simulation Runner**